ezraroi/Human-AI-Collab/reflective-prompting.md

 A structured prompting protocol that uses AI as a **reflective surface** rather than a substitute thinker.
 Reflective Prompting keeps **[alpha-function](alpha-function.md)** with the human, organizes **[technical scaffolding ](technical-scaffolding-s_t.md)(Sₜ)** so it amplifies rather than replaces human metabolism, and **prevents premature collapse of the experienced challenge inside the [ZPD](zpd.md)** by slowing work into recursive reflective loops (the structural [Challenge Gap](challenge-gap-d-c.md) \|D–C\| remains pre-existing).Its purpose is to prevent **[PSB](protein-shake-brain-psb.md) **while feeding the [Journal](journal.md) with metabolized, owned insights (Journal relevant only in [Identity Stakes](identity-stakes.md) work).
 ### System Role
 - Converts AI interaction from **consumption** to **co-articulation**.
-- Maintains the *conditions* for [Productive Epistemic Tension](productive-epistemic-tension.md)—keeping the human cognitively stretched but still metabolically engaged—so transformation can occur instead of instant pseudo-clarity.
+- Helps preserve the conditions for [Productive Epistemic Tension](productive-epistemic-tension.md) (in the presence of adequate scaffolding and Functional Alterity)—keeping the human cognitively stretched but still metabolically engaged—so transformation can occur instead of instant pseudo-clarity.
 - Ensures AI remains a **Piagetian Tool (Object)** serving the human container, rather than a pseudo-[MKO](mko-more-knowledgeable-other.md) doing the alpha-function for the user.
 - Provides the **session-level protocol** that operates inside the [Recursive–Refine–Validate Cycle](rrv-cycle-recursive-refine-validate.md).